ferenckata/BLISS/downstream_analysis/TCGA/README.md

 ### 2. Copy number variation

 The open datasets are based on SNPs and already segmented.
 It means that the breakpoints are rather "breakregions" with the length of approx 1-10kb between consecutive regions with diffrent copy numbers.
+To get the breakregions, `breakpoint_finder.py` code is used that extracts the regions between consecutive regions with diffrent copy numbers from all datasts.

+Than, `bedtools makewindws` and `bedtools coverage` are used to find the number of breakregions across datasets per 10kb, that is to find the recurrent breaklocations.

+### 3. Prepare BLISS output

 For comparison, the resolution of the DSB distribution should be also in this range. that can be done like this:
 ```